vilicvane/thenfail/README.md

 });
 ```

-With ThenFail, every promise has something called `context`.
-And if the context is disposed, the chain gets canceled.
+With ThenFail, every promise has something called a `context`.
+And if the context is disposed, the chain gets cancelled.

 ```ts
 import { Context } from 'thenfail';